-Fall Subway Art using Burlap and Dollar Store Supplies
+Fall Craft for Adults using Burlap and Dollar Store Supplies

-Your going to notice their is overlap of the four printables I did this one purpose so that they can be easily aligned.
-Having the four printables means you can print it out at home on letter sized paper.
+Having the pattern four pages means you can print it out at home on letter sized paper.
+Your going to notice their is overlap of the four printables.
+I did this one purpose so that they can be easily aligned.

 Once the top two templates are together add the lower ones, again cut off the excess paper that may hide the lettering.
 Than tape together.
 Your finished template should look like this, I hope you can see at least some of the cut paper.

-Once the template is centered I placed the dollar store canvas on top of a large piece of burlap, centered it and then cut the burlap.
+When the template is centered place the dollar store canvas on top of a large piece of burlap.
+Double check its centered and then cut the burlap.
 Once done I made chalk marks on the burlap to make it easier to center over the canvas once the lettering was transferred.

-The really great thing I found out about transferring the letters to burlap is you can do them with really inexpensive markers from the dollar store.
-They come in a variety of fall colours and I have a large stash of them in the basement for the girls to use when they visit.
+I found out you can transfer the letters to burlap with really inexpensive markers from the dollar store.
+They come in a variety of Fall colours and I have a large stash of them in the basement for the girls to use when they visit.

 Once you have the letters traced in whatever colours you like.
 Recenter the canvas on the back of the burlap using the chalk marks you did earlier to help you.

 Staple the burlap to the back of the canvas along the wood portion.